G-Brice/SchrodingerEquation/README.md

 # SchrodingerEquation
-Python program to solve the Schrödinger equation based on FFT (Fast Fourier Transform).
+Python program to solve the Schrödinger equation based on fast Fourier transform (FFT).